Housekeepers organise hotel staff to make sure that all the rooms are kept clean and tidy.

 You would make sure that hotel rooms are clean, tidy and inviting for guests.

 You would need to be methodical, work quickly and take pride in making sure the rooms are pleasant for people to stay in during their holidays or business trip.
 You’d also clean and tidy the rooms during the time the guests are staying.

 In a small hotel you would be told which rooms to clean by the housekeeper or housekeeping manager who would check your work.
 In larger hotels you would report to the floor housekeeper or assistant housekeeper.

 In the very smallest establishments you may be supervised by the hotel owner or manager, who may also do some of the work themselves.

 You would welcome guests to a hotel and carry their luggage to their room.
-You’d help them with small tasks, like getting directions or booking taxis, to make their stay more relaxing.
+You would help them with small tasks, like getting directions or booking taxis, to make their stay more relaxing.

-You’d be based at reception or at the porters' desk so you’d often be the first person to greet guests at a hotel.
+You would be based at reception or at the porters' desk so you would often be the first person to greet guests at a hotel.